 Applications will be accepted from: 1) Center investigators and 2) their Graduate Students, Postdoctoral Fellows, and higher level research staff who will need mentoring from their own PI’s, as well as extensive training from Center Core staff; 3) non-Center investigators expert in substance abuse with interests in initiating research in neuroproteomics who also will need proteomics training and 4) non-Center investigators with expertise in cellular and molecular aspects of neuronal signaling with interests in initiating neuroproteomics research who can learn from Center PIs and Core staff about how to apply their molecular expertise to problems related to drugs of abuse.

 Awards will be for one year for research that is directly related to the Center’s theme of the “Proteomics of Altered Signaling in Addiction":

 and that proposes either to apply existing technologies available from the Cores or to develop new technologies.
 Awards to non-Center investigators will be accompanied by Center membership for at least the term of the award.
+Awardees must agree to provide a short progress report to support the Centers’ annual grant applications and to give a seminar at one of the Center’s Research in Progress Meetings.
 Priority will be given to new projects that are directly related to our Center’s theme, to collaborative projects involving multiple investigators, and to Technology Development projects.
-The receipt deadline for the next round of Pilot Research Project grant applications for Grant Year 13 is May 1, 2017 with the earliest anticipated start date of June 1, 2017.
+The receipt deadline for the next round of Pilot Research Project grant applications for Grant Year 14 is May 15, 2018 with the earliest anticipated start date of July 15, 2018.

 - Title Page and Project Summary: the first page of the application should contain the name/title of the PI, institution, and a 500 or less word Project Summary